 To prevent that from happening, you can set up what’s called a “hold mail request” with your local post office.
 The best part about it?
 It’s free.

 Going on Vacation?
-Here’s How to Set Up a Mail Hold
+Here’s How To Set Up a Mail Hold

-Another important thing to know is that once a hold mail request has been submitted, it applies to everyone at the mailbox address, regardless of name.
+Another important thing to know is that once a hold mail request has been submitted, it applies to everyone at the mailbox address, regardless of their name.

-1. How to Place a Hold Mail Request Over the Phone
+1. How To Place a Hold Mail Request Over the Phone

 If you’re able to go inside your local post office, you can submit a mail hold request there as well.
 Again, it must be done at least one business day in advance.

-Speaking of your mailbox, Clark.com wants you to have as much control as possible over what comes to your home.
+Clark.com wants you to have as much control as possible over what comes to your home.
 If you’re inundated with flyers and scam offers, here are four easy ways to stop junk mail.